Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: Introduction

-In classical theory, systems are represented by finite-dimensional Euclidean vector spaces $\mathbb{R}^{D_A}$, where $D_A$ denotes the dimension of system $A$.
-For a composite system $AB$, the dimension is given by $D_{AB} = D_A D_B$, meaning that the composite system is represented by the Euclidean vector space $\mathbb{R}^{D_A D_B}$.
-This dimensional relationship ensures that classical theory satisfies the principle of local tomography.
-Moreover, for a composite system $AB$, the pure states form the vertices of a $D_A D_B$-simplex and are precisely the product states of pure states from systems $A$ and $B$.
+Classical theory is an OPT $\Delta$ where systems are labelled by natural numbers $n \in \mathds{N}$ representing the number of perfectly distinguishable states (See~\eqref{eq:perfectly-discriminable} in App.~\ref{app:OPTs-introduction} for more detail) for the system.
+The composite of a system $n$ with a system $m$ gives us the system $nm$ (i.e., given my multiplication of integers).
+It can be shown that this composition rule ensures that classical theory satisfies local tomography.

-Transformations from system $A$ to system $B$ are represented by substochastic matrices $M \in \textbf{SubStoch}(A \to B)$, while deterministic transformations correspond to stochastic matrices $S \in \textbf{Stoch}(A \to B)$.
+Transformations from system $n$ to system $m$ are represented by substochastic matrices $M \in \textbf{SubStoch}(n \to m)$, while deterministic transformations correspond to stochastic matrices $S \in \textbf{Stoch}(n \to m)$.
 As a special case, states are (subnormalised) probability distributions, effects correspond to response functions, and scalars correspond to probabilities.
 Sequential composition is given by the composition of (sub)stochastic matrices, whereas parallel composition is given by the usual tensor product.
-Instruments in classical theory are those where the full coarse graining gives a deterministic transformations, i.e., a stochastic matrix.

-From this point onward, instead of using uppercase Latin characters, we represent systems in classical theory by an integer $n$, which denotes the dimension of the system.
-In particular, the trivial system is represented by $n = 1$.
-Additionally, we depict systems in classical theory using grey wires
+We depict systems in classical theory using grey wires